OfficeDev/Microsoft-Teams-Samples/samples/join-a-team-using-qr-code/csharp/README.md

 ---
 page_type: sample
-description: This sample demos a feature where you can join a team using QR code containing the team's id.
+description: This sample demos a feature where user can join a team using QR code containing the team's id.
 products:
 - office-teams
 - office
 - office-365
 languages:
-- nodejs
+- csharp
 extensions:
 contentType: samples
 createdDate: "24-12-2021 23:35:25"